bitovi/academy/src/technology-consulting/6-building-rapport.md

 Demonstrating your expertise through detailed, high-quality work that exceeds expectations further solidifies this trust.
 By consistently showcasing your knowledge and attention to detail, you create a reliable and trustworthy partnership that encourages long-term collaboration and success.

-- **Show your expertise:** Share relevant knowledge and past experiences that address the client’s needs.
+- **Share your past experiences:** Share relevant knowledge and past experiences that address the client’s needs.
+Don’t have relevant experience?
+Use [Bitovi’s Slack](https://bitovi.slack.com/archives/C0G43SWR3) and your 1:1s to learn from other people’s experiences.
 - **Pay attention to details:** Focus on the finer points and specific elements within a project.
 Notice and address small but important aspects that might otherwise be overlooked.
 - **Be thorough:** Take a comprehensive and exhaustive approach to ensure that all aspects of your project are considered, tested, and completed to a high standard.